krABMaga/krABMaga.github.io/content/model_exp/_index.md

     REPETITIONS,
 );
 ```
-To use model exploration using Genetic Algorithms you have to pass several functions to Rust-AB macro.
+To use model exploration using Genetic Algorithms you have to pass several functions to krABMaga macro.
 In this way modelist can use specific functions based on his model or needs.

-More details are available in the example [SIR](https://github.com/rust-ab/rust-ab-examples/tree/main/sir_ga_exploration)
+More details are available in the example [SIR](https://github.com/krABMaga/examples/tree/main/sir_ga_exploration)

 ---
 # Bayesian Optimization